Back to all blogs

 3. Collection Methods

-• At-Home Fingerprick: Our Bronze, Silver, and Gold tests can be completed at home with a simple fingerprick sample.
+• At-Home Fingerprick: Bronze, Silver, and Gold tests can be done at home.

-• Tasso Device: We also offer the Tasso device for at-home collection, which is often easier for those who find traditional fingerprick kits difficult.
+• Tasso Device: The Tasso device is often easier for those who find fingerpricks difficult.

-• Professional Blood Draw: The Platinum test requires a venous sample (a needle in the arm).
-You can arrange this at one of our partnered clinics or via a nurse home visit.
+• Professional Blood Draw: Platinum requires a venous sample at a clinic or via a nurse visit.

 4. Biotin Caution

-Biotin (Vitamin B7), often found in hair and nail supplements, can interfere with the laboratory assays used for thyroid testing, potentially making your TSH look lower than it actually is.
-It is usually advised to stop taking biotin-containing supplements for at least 48 hours before your blood draw — see our guidance in the Can I drink water before a thyroid blood test? post.
+Important: Biotin (Vitamin B7), often found in hair and nail supplements, can interfere with laboratory assays and make your TSH look lower than it is.
+Stop taking biotin-containing supplements at least a 48-hour biotin pause before your blood draw.

 How to Discuss Your Results with Your GP